 2021 TSR-PSUs.
-The performance units granted in February 2021 have a performance end date of February 2024 with a target payout percentages at the median performance compared to 13 peer companies (including the S&P 500 index).
+The performance units granted in February 2021 had a performance end date of February 2024 with a target payout at the median performance compared to 13 peer companies (including the S&P 500 index).

 2020 TSR-PSUs.
-The performance units granted in February 2020 had a performance end date of February 2023 with a target payout percentages at the median performance compared to 16 peer companies.
-Our TSR resulted in a ranking of second, providing a payout of 186 percent of target.
+The performance units granted in February 2020 had a performance end date of February 2023 with a target payout at the median performance compared to 15 peer companies.
+Our TSR resulted in a ranking of second, providing a payout of 186 percent of target, as shown below: